AxisCommunications/acap-integration-examples-aws/images-to-aws-s3/README.md

 - Lambda function
 - S3 bucket

 As the camera is not able to sign requests using [AWS Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) we need to include a Lambda function to handle this step.
 Rather than sending images directly from the Axis camera to AWS S3 we instead send them to an API Gateway.
 The API Gateway delegates authorization to a Lambda authorizer that compares the provided access token to an access token stored in Secrets Manager.
-If the provided access token is deemed valid the API Gateway forwards the request to a Lambda function which proceeds with uploading the provided image to an AWS S3 bucket.
+If the provided access token is deemed valid the API Gateway forwards the request to a Lambda function which proceeds that uploading the provided image to an AWS S3 bucket.

 ## Prerequisites